rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

   * GitHub master chosen: DONE
   * Team ready and able to use chosen framework: DONE
   * Skills of each team member defined and known to all: DONE
-  * Team lead ensured that team members read the final M1 and agree/understand it before submission: ON TRACK
+  * Team lead ensured that team members read the final M1 and agree/understand it before submission: DONE